Contents

-What is an Emergency Light & How it Works?
+What is an Emergency Light and How Does It Work?

 (Power outages can occur unexpectedly in a building.)

-With emergency systems installed, an individual can locate another lighting source, including a generator or an inverter, until power restores.
+With emergency systems installed, an individual can locate another lighting source, including a generator or an inverter, until power is restored.

 (A generator also provides backup power during an outage.)